 - Use relevant keywords and CTA in your posts to entice readers

 If your eCommerce software does not support blogging, you should create a WordPress blog under your site’s URL, something as – ‘yoursite.com/blog’.
-If you don’t have the time or writing resources on team to regularly write and post content on the blog, consider hiring a blog writing service to keep your blog updated.
+If you don’t have the time or writing resources on team to regularly write and post content on the blog, consider hiring a content writing service to keep your blog updated.
 Nevertheless, having a blog for your store will always pay off in one of the other forms.